← Dashboard ↑ Back to Top

 • Index funds (S&P 500, Total Stock Market, etc.): Expense ratios are generally under 0.25% for green-rated vendors on 403bwise — and low-cost options from vendors like Fidelity and Vanguard charge as little as 0.04%

 • Target date funds (e.g., "Retirement 2045"): These are managed funds that adjust automatically over time, so they cost a bit more.
-According to the 403bwise rating system, reputable vendors offer these for under 0.60% — Vanguard charges around 0.08%, while T. Rowe Price runs 0.49–0.64%
+According to the 403bwise rating system, reputable vendors offer these for under 0.60% — as of 2024, Vanguard TDFs averaged around 0.08%, while T. Rowe Price ran 0.49–0.64% (per 403bwise).
+Verify current pricing with your vendor.

-• Admin/platform fees: Some vendors charge a separate account or asset-based fee on top of the fund expense ratio.
+• Asset-based fees: Some vendors charge a fee as a percentage of your entire account balance, on top of the fund's expense ratio.
 Green-rated vendors on 403bwise typically keep these under 0.40%

-The danger zone: If your all-in costs (expense ratio + admin fees combined) are approaching or exceeding 1.00%, that's where fees can start having a significant impact on long-term growth.
-Over 1.50–2.00%?
+The danger zone: If your all-in costs (expense ratio + asset-based fees combined) are approaching or exceeding 1.00%, that's where fees can start having a significant impact on long-term growth.
+Over 1.00%?
 That's 403bwise Red Light territory — and many educators in that range consider switching vendors (I'll cover how in Module 9).

 Fee structures vary by vendor and plan.
 These benchmarks are based on the 403bwise vendor rating system and are provided for educational reference.
 Always verify your specific fees with your vendor.